Red fruits in perfumery

 Raspberry

-Raspberries, on the other hand, come from the raspberry tree, a shrub of the bramble family.
-Its fruit grows in temperate and Mediterranean latitudes, which can either be cultivated or grown wild.
-Raspberries are mainly used in feminine creations and give them a fruity and sweet touch.
-However, note that it is not possible to extract an essential oil from it and that its scent is therefore exclusively reproduced in the laboratory, in particular with rambinone.
+Raspberries come from the raspberry tree, a shrub belonging to the bramble family.
+They grow in temperate and Mediterranean latitudes and can be cultivated or found in the wild.
+Raspberries are primarily used in feminine fragrances, lending a fruity and sweet touch.
+However, since it is impossible to extract essential oil from raspberries, their scent is exclusively reproduced in the laboratory using compounds like rambinone.

 Currant